jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 language will have no inbuilt concept of type, the aim is to support programmers in creating their own.

-*integrate with above or discard*
-Relationship between type of a node and its purpose in the document.
+*integrate with above or discard, maybe move to compatibility with future versions* Relationship between type of a node and its purpose in the document (or, perhaps, the purpose the reader wishes to put it to).
 Purpose is often obvious from a combination of URL and type so can disregard the place in the document.
 This structure may be carefully designed but ultimately a looser interpretation of the structure can be